 INSPIRATION ALERT!
-Runner Dies in Mile 25 of Marathon, and Fellow Competitors Drag His Corpse Across Finish Line
+When This Runner Died in Mile 25 of a Marathon, His Fellow Competitors Dragged His Corpse Across the Finish Line

 Depositphotos.com